 Bloating is usually a feeling of pressure around the stomach.
-A lot of people joke that it is a “food baby” because they look pregnant from the bloat!
+Many people joke that it is a “food baby” because they look pregnant from the bloat!
 Wild right?
 And you can guess what comes along with the bloating?
-You guessed right, “gas”.
+You guessed right, “gas.”
 Which can be just as embarrassing.

 Remedies for bloating and gas after exercising

 There can be numerous different things contributing to this digestive issue.
 However, the tips below can help you exercise without bloating and gas!